md-zaman/kubernetes/notes-av.md

 #### Worker Node:
 11. **Kubelet**: Kubelet is responsible for `maintaing` the pod.
 It ensure that the pod is always running if the pod is not running, it will inform the API Server in control plane.

-12. **Container runtime:** Container runtime's primary job is to `create`, `start`, `stop`, and `delete` containers on a node.
-It can be docker or any other container runtime of CRI-O, containerd or any other container runtimes which implements container interface.

-13. **Kube Proxy**: Kube Proxy provides you `networking`.
+12. **Kube Proxy**: Kube Proxy provides you `networking`.
 Its primary function is to `maintain network rules on the node`, ensuring that pods can communicate with each other and with external services.
 Every container has to be allocated with IP address and load balancing capabilities.
 (Basically uses the IP tables on your Linux machine).

+13. **Container runtime:** Container runtime's primary job is to `create`, `start`, `stop`, and `delete` containers on a node.
+It can be docker or any other container runtime of CRI-O, containerd or any other container runtimes which implements container interface.

 #### Control Plane:

 14. **API Server**: This is the component which exposes to the outside world.
 Takes request from external world.

-It also decides on which node the pod has to be created.
-15. **Scheduler (Kube-Scheduler)**: It schedules your pods/resources in k8s.
+15. **Scheduler (Kube-Scheduler)**: Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.
+It identifies the right node to place a container based on the container's resource requirement, the worker node capacity or any other policies or contrains such as taints and tolerations, node affinity rules

 16. **ETCD**: It `stores the entire cluster information`.
 It is highly-available, distributed key-value store.

 17. **Controller Manager**: It helps in `maintaing the desired state` of the `cluster`.
 It consists of multiple controllers that continuously monitor the state of various Kubernetes objects (like deployments, replica sets, and daemon sets) and take corrective actions to ensure they match the desired state specified in their configuration.

 18. **CCM (Cloud Controller Manager)**: When we use our k8s cluster on EKS or AKS or GKE and want to lets say create a pod, k8s doesn't understand the language of these cloud provider so the CCM converts this instruction to EKS to talk to the API of EKS.
 The CCM is open source and suppose if I make a cloud by the name "Zaman cloud" I can create my own CCM which can be used in k8s.
 If we are deploying the cluster in on-premise, CCM is not required.

 19. Kubernetes has custom resources and custom resource definations for the features it doesn't have.

 20. Pod is described of how to run a container.
 It is like a wrapper of container.
-In K8s instead of deploying a container we deploy a pod.
+In K8s, instead of deploying a container we deploy a pod.
 21. Why do we deploy a pod instead because k8s is an enterprise level platform and it wants to build a declarative capabilities.

 22. We put one or more containers in a single pod (sidecar container or init containers) so that k8s can ensure they have advantages like allow you shared networking, shared storage, can talk to each other using local host like share the file.